Blue+quartz+on+Andrews+Point-2.jpg

 About Oliver Strimpel

-I started with physics as an undergraduate at Cambridge University, then astrophysics for my DPhil at Oxford University, and then went to the Science Museum, London, as curator for mathematics and computing.
+I started with physics as an undergraduate at Cambridge University, then astrophysics for my DPhil at Oxford University with Dennis Sciama as my supervisor, and then went to the Science Museum, London, as curator for mathematics and computing.
 There I discovered the rewards and challenges of conveying scientific and technological subjects to a public with a wide range of prior knowledge.
 In 1984, I was recruited to The Computer Museum in Boston where, as Curator and Director, I developed exhibitions on the history, technology, and applications of computers.
 Later, I became a patent attorney, and was appointed Senior Patent Counsel at Avid Technology, Inc.

 My desire to understand how the physical landscape came to be led me to wonder about the processes that have been at work since the planet formed over four billion years ago.
 Over the past decade, I became increasingly fascinated by what geology has uncovered about these processes, taking several courses at the Open University and at MIT.
 At MIT, Professor Sam Bowring invited me to learn about geochronology in his lab.
 Then, on a field trip to Annapurna, Professor Mike Searle encouraged me to take on a research project as a visiting fellow at Oxford.
 That developed into an effort to pin down movement along the Karakoram fault in Ladakh by radiometrically dating the various intrusive phases adjacent to the fault near Lake Pangong.
 Geology Bites grew out of a desire to share nuggets and perspectives of this remarkable field of study.